 Snoring

-Siberian Huskies may snore occasionally, especially after a long day of exercise.
+Huskies may snore occasionally, especially after a long day of exercise.
 However, this breed does not snore excessively compared to other breeds.
 When Huskies do snore, it is usually mild and happens during deep sleep.
 Their relatively quiet sleeping habits make them suitable for households that don’t want constant background noise.

 Exercise Needs